Hanan Ashrawi: Early life

-Ashrawi was born to Palestinian Christian parents on 8 October 1946 in the city of Nablus, British Mandate for Palestine, now part of the occupied West Bank.
-Her father, Daoud Mikhail, was a physician and one of the founders of the Palestine Liberation Organization, and her mother Wadi’a Ass’ad Mikhail, was an ophthalmic nurse.
+Ashrawi was born to Palestinian Christian parents on 8 October 1946 in the city of Nablus, British Mandate of Palestine, now part of the occupied West Bank.
+Her father, Daoud Mikhail, was a physician and one of the founders of the Palestine Liberation Organization, and her mother Wadi'a Ass'ad Mikhail, was an ophthalmic nurse.
+Hanna Mikhail, a scholar and Fatah revolutionary, was her cousin.

 1948 war and education

 The Ashrawi family lived in Nablus.
-Then from Nablus, her family moved to the warm city of Tiberias in the north where they remained until Israel became a state in 1948.
+From there, they moved to Tiberias, where they remained until Israel became a state in 1948.
 In 1948, the Mikhail family fled from Tiberias to Amman, Jordan as a result of the 1948 Arab–Israeli War.
-Initially, her father, Daoud Mikhail, remained behind in what became Israel, but later rejoined the family in Jordan.
+Initially, her father, Daoud Mikhail, remained behind in what became Israel, but he later rejoined the family in Jordan.

-In 1950 her family were able to settle in Ramallah, at the time part of the Jordanian annexed West Bank.
-Here, she attended the Ramallah Friends Girls School, a Quaker school for girls.
+In 1950, her family were able to settle in Ramallah, at the time part of the Jordanian annexed West Bank.
+Here, she attended the Ramallah Friends Girls School, a Quaker school.
 She was inspired to activism by her father, who favored a greater role for women in society and was repeatedly imprisoned by the Jordanian authorities for his activities with the Arab Nationalist Socialist Party and the PLO.
 She received her bachelor's and master's degrees in literature in the Department of English at the American University of Beirut (AUB).

-While a graduate student in literature at the American University in Beirut she dated Peter Jennings of ABC News who was then stationed there as ABC's Beirut bureau chief.
-When the Six-Day War broke out in 1967, Dr. Ashrawi, then a 22-year-old student in Lebanon, was declared an absentee by Israel and denied re-entry to the West Bank.
-For the next six years, Ashrawi traveled and completed her education gaining a Ph.D. in Medieval and Comparative Literature from the University of Virginia.
+While a graduate student in literature at the American University in Beirut, she dated Peter Jennings of ABC News, who was stationed there as ABC's Beirut bureau chief.
+When the Six-Day War broke out in 1967, Ashrawi, then a 22-year-old student in Lebanon, was declared an absentee by Israel and denied re-entry to the West Bank.
+For the next six years, Ashrawi traveled and completed her education, gaining a Ph.D. in Medieval and Comparative Literature from the University of Virginia.
 Ashrawi was finally allowed to re-join her family in 1973 under the family reunification plan.